cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

   </tr>
 </table>

-> *Table 4.1: Contaminants and the Recommended EPA Safety Limit for Safe Drinking*
+> *Table 4.1: Contaminants and the Recommended EPA Limit for Safe Drinking*

 Furthermore, we wanted to find out if the heavy metals made the water unsafe to drink.
 The EPA sets limits for the amount of contaminant present for drinking water to be safe.